SergiiGlad/kubernetes/Description.md

     A pod accepts internal traffic from any other pod in the same cluster.
     A pod is allowed outbound traffic to any IP address.

+A network policy is defined by the following things:

+  * A _pod selector_ indicating which pods it applies to

+  * A list of _ingress rules_ indicating which inbound traffic is allowed

+  * A list of egress rules indicating which outvound traffic is allowed

 Network policies let you create additional restrictions on what traffic is allowed.
 For example you may want to restrict external inbound or outbound traffic to certain IP addresses.

 ```